910 Dublin Road

 - Medication or chemicals

-Riverlea’s lift station, which pumps waste from the lower portion of the village to the main sanitary sewer line, must be cleared of this debris when it builds up to keep it operating properly.
+Riverlea’s lift station, which pumps waste from the lower portion of the Village to the main sanitary sewer line, often has to be cleared of improperly disposed items to keep it functioning.
+This creates a significant expense for the Village.

-“Flushable” wipes do not break down quickly and are becoming a costly problem for sewage and water systems in the US and elsewhere.
+“Flushable” wipes do not break down quickly and are becoming a costly problem for sewage and water systems throughout the US and elsewhere.

 Medications and hazardous materials can contaminate water and should not be disposed of in any toilet or drain.

-- Please self report all Power Outages directly to AEP at 800-672-2231.
-Quantity and source location of calls will help them determine the extent of the outage.
+- Please self-report all power outages directly to AEP at 800-672-2231.
+The quantity and source location of calls will help them to determine the extent of the outage.
+Outages can also be reported online.

-- If it is still fresh, Call Worthington Police dispatcher at 614-885-4463.
+- If the carcass is still fresh, please call the Worthington Police dispatcher at 614-885-4463.
 They maintain a list of people who will come and take it for meat.

-- If it has been there awhile, call Sharon Township at 614-885-5933.
+- If the carcass has been there for a while, please call Sharon Township at 614-885-5933.
 They will remove it for a disposal fee.

-- Call / Text Street Commissioner @ 614-403-3733, who will log and report Damage to Franklin County EMA and assist in their disaster recovery efforts.
+- Please call or text the Street Commissioner at 614-403-3733.
+He will log and report the damage to the Franklin County Emergency Management Agency and assist in their disaster recovery efforts.

-- If the light is simply out, you can file a report online at
+- If the light is simply out, you can file a report with AEP online.